 - Blood flow and metabolic activity in the heart

-United Hospital has started the first PET-CT of Bangladesh.
-PET (positron emission tomography) and CT (computed tomography) are both important diagnostic tools that physicians use to pinpoint disease states in the body for better management.
-The PET scan demonstrates the biological function of the body's tissues, while the CT scan provides information about the body's anatomy such as size, shape, and location.
-By combining these two technologies, physicians can more accurately diagnose and monitor diseases such as cancer, heart disease, and certain brain disorders.
+PET is a nuclear medicine and functional imaging technique that produces a three-dimensional image of functional processes in the body.
+The PET scan demonstrates the biological function of the body's tissues while the CT scan provides information about the body's anatomy such as size, shape, and location.
+By combining these two technologies, physicians can more accurately diagnose and monitor diseases such as cancer, heart diseases and certain brain disorders.

 ONCOLOGY (Cancer) is the most important application of PET/CT and provides vital diagnostic information that can alter the course of cancer treatment and sometimes help in avoiding unwarranted surgery.
-PET can help provide critical information about whether a tumor is malignant or not, the extent of cancer, whether it has spread to other organs, monitoring of cancer recurrences, and monitoring the effectiveness of treatment therapy.
+PET can help provide critical information about whether a tumor is malignant or not, the extent of cancer, whether it has spread to other organs, monitoring of cancer recurrences and monitoring the effectiveness of treatment therapy.

 - Optimized system design: The highest image-sensitivity in the industry, enabling detection of disease at an earlier stage, potentially lowering the dose requirements and providing faster patient exams.

-- Motion Match: Phase-matched 4D PET and CT-fused images improve the quality of scans in areas prone to motion, which can blur results, such as in the lungs.
+- Motion Match: Phase-matched 4D PET and CT-fused images improve the quality of scans in areas prone to motion which can blur results such as in the lungs.